mattmassicotte/kernel-tutorial/tutorial-parts/1-grub.md

 # Quick aside about QEMU's monitor

 QEMU has a monitor interface that gives you a ton of tools for control and introspection of the running machine.
 I like to run QEMU with "-curses", to keep everything in the terminal.
 With that option, you can use ESC + 2 to access the monitor.
-You need to do this, at a minimum, quit the process.
+You need to do this, at a minimum, to quit the process.
 This monitor, however, has some funky behavior.
 It is expecting to find the TERM environment variable set to "xterm-color", but OS X's Terminal has a default of "xterm-256color".
 This causes the monitor to output black text.
 If you have a black terminal background, as I do, this is suboptimal.
 One possible solution is to always set TERM to be "xterm-color".
 Another interesting option is to run QEMU with a monitor server, using "-monitor telnet:127.0.0.1:1234,server,nowait".
-Or you could just run it with the QUI, that's fine too.
+Or you could just run it with the UI, that's fine too.

 # Making a bootable ISO image